 Imagine you’d like to finance a loan to buy a house.
 You apply, but the lender sees that your financial track record isn’t the best.
 At this point, they might either deny your application or request that you find a cosigner.
 A cosigner is someone who finances the loan with you.
 That way, they can step in and make loan payments if you’re ever unable to.
 The lender may determine that requiring you to get the loan with a cosigner would minimize the risk of the loan not being paid back in full.

-Many people finance their home loans with co-signers.
+Many people finance their home loans with cosigners.
 Although they are often family members, this is not always the case and it is not required.
-This means a co-signer who may not even be living in the house or isn’t necessarily making payments on the loan is just as financially responsible for the home as the primary borrower.
-Whoever you choose to co-sign, you’ll want to make sure they’re in a good enough standing to be approved for the loan.
-If it isn’t, you could either be denied for the loan or told to find someone else to co-sign.
+This means a cosigner who may not even be living in the house or isn’t necessarily making payments on the loan is just as financially responsible for the home as the primary borrower.
+Whoever you choose to cosign, you’ll want to make sure they’re in a good enough standing to be approved for the loan.
+If they aren't, you could either be denied for the loan or told to find someone else to cosign.

-A co-signer may be requested by a lender for various reasons, including: If the primary borrower’s credit history is either unestablished or unfavorable; their credit score is not high enough to be approved for the requested loan amount; the primary borrower has insufficient or no income to pay back the loan; or their debt-to-income ratio is too high.
-A debt-to-income ratio looks at the amount of an individual’s debt in comparison to their income.
+A cosigner may be requested by a lender for various reasons, including: If the primary borrower’s credit history is either unestablished or unfavorable; their credit score is not high enough to be approved for the requested loan amount; the primary borrower has insufficient or no income to pay back the loan; or their debt-to-income ratio (DTI) is too high.
+A DTI compares the amount of an individual’s debt in comparison to their income.
 This helps lenders determine whether or not an applicant would be able to make payments on a loan.

 On a personal level, it could also affect your relationship with the primary borrower.
 This is a business agreement and needs to be treated as such.
 Make sure your expectations are outlined clearly and that you both understand what the consequences will be if they're not met.